No stretch of road in Southern Utah provides more must-see destinations than the scenic highways connecting Bryce Canyon to Zion National Park.

 Perhaps the most impressive highway in all of Utah is Scenic Byway 12.
 You will begin your journey to Zion from Bryce Canyon along this impressive stretch of road and will rarely be afforded a chance to catch your breath.

-Most visitors do not realize how many amazing trails and sights are available in the Red Canyon region between Zion and Bryce and drive right past.
-If you have time, stop by the Red Canyon visitor center on the way.
-Here you can find a list of all available trails, some of which begin right in that very parking lot!
+You can see plenty right out the car window.
+If you have time for a hike, however, stop by the Red Canyon visitor center on the way.
+Here you can find a list of all available trails, a few of which begin right in that very parking lot!

 Just a mile after leaving Red Rock Canyon, you will find a dirt road on your right that leads to Losee Canyon.
-From here several beautiful hikes are available.
-However, the one you absolutely should not miss is the Arches Trail.
+There are several beautiful hikes available in Losee Canyon, but the one you absolutely should not miss is the Arches Trail.

 Total Detour: 1h 15m, 50 miles

 Unlike Bryce Canyon National Park, however, Cedar Breaks is never very busy.
-Additionally, the vistas from the viewpoints at Cedar Breaks are far better for sunset photography than they are at Bryce, which shines at sunrise.
+Additionally, the vistas from the viewpoints at Cedar Breaks are far better for sunset photography than they are at Bryce, which is best at sunrise.
 Both are spectacular places for stargazing.

 The other feature Cedar Breaks can offer that Bryce Canyon does not is a collection of ancient bristlecone pine that make for intriguing subjects in the foreground of your photos.